zjunlp/DeepKE/README.md

 3. When encountering `ModuleNotFoundError: No module named 'past'`，run `pip install future` .
 4. It's slow to install the pretrained language models online.
 Recommend download pretrained models before use and save them in the `pretrained` folder.
 Read `README.md` in every task directory to check the specific requirement for saving pretrained models.
 5. The old version of *DeepKE* is in the [deepke-v1.0](https://github.com/zjunlp/DeepKE/tree/deepke-v1.0) branch.
 Users can change the branch to use the old version.
 The old version has been totally transfered to the standard relation extraction ([example/re/standard](https://github.com/zjunlp/DeepKE/blob/main/example/re/standard/README.md)).
+6. It's recommended to install *DeepKE* with source codes.
+Because user may meet some problems in Windows system with 'pip'.

 <br>